Michigan Change of Domicile Lawyers

 Representing Men with Change of Domicile Cases in Oakland, Macomb, Wayne, Livingston, Washtenaw, Monroe, Lapeer & St. Clair Counties

 An attorney can help you if your ex is trying to relocate with your child.
+Call 248-356-2326 to schedule a free consultation with our experienced attorneys today.

 If your former spouse is trying to move a long distance away without your consent, the 100-mile rule protects your rights as a father.
 The 100-mile rule requires the other parent to get the judge’s permission to move the child more than 100 miles from where they lived when your family law case started.